Rocky Flats Plant: 2010s

 In 2016, the Colorado Department of Public Health and Environment's Cancer Registry completed a cancer incidence study that looked at the incidence of reported cancers in areas around Rocky Flats from 1990 to 2014.
 This study followed-up on and was modeled after CDPHE's original Rocky Flats cancer incidence study, which was completed in 1998.
 Ten cancers specifically linked to plutonium exposure and other cancers of concern to a Health Advisory Panel were assessed in 1998, and again in 2016.
 The study found "the incidence of all cancers-combined for both adults and children was no different in the communities surrounding Rocky Flats than would be expected based on cancer rates in the remainder of the Denver Metro area for 1990 to 2014."

 In 2017, the CDPHE Cancer Registry completed a supplement to this study that specifically looked at the incidence of thyroid and rare cancers in neighborhoods around Rocky Flats.
 Cancer incidence data showed "no evidence of higher than expected frequencies of thyroid cancer" and "the incidence of 'rare' cancer was not higher than expected compared to the remainder of the Denver Metro area."

 In 2018, Metropolitan State University of Denver declined to further participate in the Downwinders' health survey.

 In January 2019, activist groups questioning the contamination risk assessment for the wildlife refuge filed a lawsuit to unseal documents from the grand jury investigation.

 In response to concerned citizens reports about a breast cancer cluster in young women, CDPHE's Central Cancer Registry also examined the incidence of breast cancer in young women in communities around Rocky Flats.
 The Cancer Registry maintains a statewide database of all cancers diagnosed in Colorado residents (with some skin cancer exceptions).
-Hospitals, physicians, and laboratories are required by law to report medically-confirmed cancer data to CDPHE.
+Hospitals, physicians, and laboratories are required by law to report medically confirmed cancer data to CDPHE.
 In October 2019, CDPHE shared the Cancer Registry's findings.
 The Cancer Registry concluded, based on an analysis of the data, that "no increased incidence of breast cancer was found in young women in communities around Rocky Flats."

+Products

+Rocky Flats was the primary source for plutonium pits in the United States.
+These pits were used to make the nuclear weapons.
+In the 1950s, the company strictly maintained that the workers would handle radioactive material but would not make nuclear weapons.
+The pits were used at the Pantex plant in Amarillo, Texas to assemble fission weapons and the primary stages of thermonuclear weapons.
+During its lifetime, the plant manufactured 1,000 to 2,000 pits per year.
+Los Alamos National Laboratory continued to be used as a pit R&D facility from 1949 to 2013.
+The Hanford Site also produced plutonium pits from 1949 to 1965.

+In addition to other products, the plant produced parts of the warheads for the LGM-30 Minuteman, UGM-73 Poseidon, Multiple independently targetable reentry vehicle, and LIM-49 Spartan programs.
+It also disassembled decommissioned warheads to recover the plutonium.